Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Proposed Sensor Allocation and Path Planning Approach

 \subsection{RML-based Distributed Multi-Agent Path Planning Scheme}

-After targets are assigned to cameras, we need to plan trajectories for the cameras to move forward to their targets.
+After targets are assigned to cameras, we need to plan trajectories for the cameras to move towards their targets.
 This trajectory planning problem is reformulated as a multi-agent distributed problem.
 Here, we consider each mobile camera as an agent which is an independent decision maker.
 As soon as these agents perform an action, they will update the other agents with their decisions\footnote{Assume that there is a network where the agents are able to communicate or exchange their information.
-Here, the communication protocol is out of the paper's scope.}.
+Here, the communication protocol is out of {}{the scope of this paper.}}.
 Relying on the updated actions, the agents will learn to achieve an acceptable solution together.

 In this paper, planning paths for multiple cameras at time step $t$ is modelled as an iterative game $\mathcal{G}_t$ where the players will play actions to gain their own long-run average benefit.
 The iterative game ${\mathcal{G}}_t$ consists of a finite set of players ${\mathcal{C}}$ as which cameras are regarded, a set of actions ${\mathcal{A}}_t$ and a set of utility functions of players ${\mathcal{U}}_t$ $({\mathcal{G}}_t=({\mathcal{C}},{\mathcal{A}}_t,{\mathcal{U}}_t))$.
 We denote by ${\mathcal{A}}_t={\mathcal{A}}_{t,1} \times {\mathcal{A}}_{t,2} \times \cdots \times {\mathcal{A}}_{t,T}$ the set of all players' actions over $T$ iterations.
 Additionally, ${\mathcal{A}}_{t,\tau}={\mathcal{A}}^1_{t,\tau}\times {\mathcal{A}}^2_{t,\tau}\times \cdots \times {\mathcal{A}}^{|\mathcal{C}|}_{t,\tau}$ with $\tau=1,2,\dots,T$.
 Each player $c \in {\mathcal{C}}$ at iteration $\tau$ of time step $t$ has a finite set of actions ${\mathcal{A}}^c_{t,\tau}$ which consists of several levels of speed and moving angle.
 The number of speed levels and moving angles of $|\mathcal{C}|$ cameras are the same while they do not vary over time.
 We denote by ${\mathcal{U}}_t=\mathcal{U}_{t,1}\times \mathcal{U}_{t,2}\times \cdots \times \mathcal{U}_{t,T}$ the set of utility functions at time step $t$.
 Here, let $\mathcal{U}_{t,\tau} =\{u^1_{t,\tau},u^2_{t,\tau},\dots,u^{|\mathcal{C}|}_{t,\tau}\}$ define the set of utility functions of $|\mathcal{C}|$ cameras at iteration $\tau$ of time step $t$.